andyngo/conversable-for-scriptable/README.md

 ## Known Issues

 - Sometimes the images would fail to download.
-In the event where that happens, check the `Conversable` folder in your iCloud Drive to make sure that the images are uploaded correctly.
-If you see 'Waiting...' on your files, try toggling Airplane Mode on and off to restart the upload.
+In the event where that happens, check the `Conversable` folder in your iCloud Drive and make sure that all the images are uploaded correctly.
+If your files show 'Waiting...', try toggling Airplane Mode on and off to restart the upload.

 - Right now the widget only supports the Medium widget size.
-I'll look at ways to adapt this for the Small and Large sizes.
+I'll consider adapting this to support the Small and Large sizes if I get enough requests for it.

 ---

 ## About this project

 This script is authored by [@andyngo](https://twitter.com/andyngo) (me) as a fun little side project to try out the scripting capabilities of Scriptable.
-It turns out that you can do a lot with Scriptable and I plan to make a few more delightful widgets like this.

-If you like this project, consider viewing https://extendedicons.com for more home screen customization options or follow me on [Twitter](https://twitter.com/andyngo) for updates.
+If you like this project, consider viewing https://extendedicons.com for custom-made icons for your Shortcuts, or [buy me a coffee](https://www.buymeacoffee.com/andyngo) You can also follow me on [Twitter](https://twitter.com/andyngo) for updates.